goytoom/llm_psychology_guide/README.md

 We provide the files `requirements.txt` and `environment.yaml` to reproduce the python environment using pip and conda.

 ## Code files
-We provide a single python script (`replication.py`) that contains the prompts, model settings, and LLM queries.
+We provide a single python script (`replication.py`) that contains the prompts, model settings, and LLM queries for replicating the examples in the paper.

 ## LLM details
 We used the opensource LLaMA-3.1 model, specifically a 4bit quantized version from huggingface: